lightning/bolts/03-transactions.md

     <revocation_sig> <revocationpubkey>

 The sending node can use the HTLC-timeout transaction to timeout the HTLC once the HTLC is expired, as shown below.
-This is the only way that the local node can timeout the HTLC, since this branch requires `<remotehtlcsig>`, which ensures that the local node cannot prematurely timeout the HTLC (since the HTLC-timeout transaction is timelocked), and also must wait `to_self_delay` before accessing these funds allowing for the remote node to claim these funds if the transaction has been revoked.
+This is the only way that the local node can timeout the HTLC, and this branch requires `<remotehtlcsig>`, which ensures that the local node cannot prematurely timeout the HTLC since the HTLC-timeout transaction has `cltv_expiry` as its specified `locktime`.
+The local node must also wait `to_self_delay` before accessing these funds, allowing for the remote node to claim these funds if the transaction has been revoked.

 #### Received HTLC Outputs